Approximating a Diffusion by a Hidden Markov Model: Introduction

-One important application of (DV3) here and in \cite{kontoyiannis-meyn:II} is in the truncation of the state space -- this is how we obtain a hidden Markov model approximation, where the approximating process eventually evolves on a compact set.
-Wu, beginning with his 1995 work \cite{wu95a}, has developed this truncation technique for establishing large deviation limit theory, as well as the existence of a spectral gap in the $L_p$ norm, in a spirit similar to this paper and \cite{kontoyiannis-meyn:II}.
-For recent bibliographies on these methods and other applications see \cite{gonwu06a,guileowuyao09}.
-A significant contribution of the present paper and \cite{kontoyiannis-meyn:II, kontoyiannis-meyn:I}, in contrast to the earlier work mentioned, is the introduction of the {\em weighted $L_\infty$ norm} for applications to large deviations theory and spectral theory.
-In particular, for {\em non-reversible Markov processes}, the theory is greatly simplified and extended by posing spectral theory within the weighted $L_\infty$ framework.
+One important application of (DV3) here and in \cite{kontoyiannis-meyn:II} is in the truncation of the state space -- this is how we obtain a hidden Markov model (HMM) approximation, where the approximating process eventually evolves on a compact set.
+Important related results have been obtained by Wu; see \cite{wu95a,wu:01,wu04} and the references therein.
+Wu, beginning with his 1995 work \cite{wu95a}, has developed a similar truncation technique for establishing large deviations limit theorems, as well as the existence of a spectral gap in the $L_p$ norm, in a spirit similar to this paper and \cite{kontoyiannis-meyn:II}.
+For bibliographies on these methods and other applications see \cite{gonwu06a,guileowuyao09}.
+A significant further contribution of the present paper, in contrast to the earlier work mentioned, is the introduction of the {\em weighted $L_\infty$ norm} for applications to large deviations theory and spectral theory.
+In particular, for {\em non-reversible} Markov processes, the theory is greatly simplified and extended by posing spectral theory within the weighted $L_\infty$ framework.

 The weighted norm is based on the Lyapunov function $V$ from (DV3).
 We let $v=e^V$ and define, for any measurable function $g\colon\state\to\Re$,

 cf.\ \cite{vei69,kar85b,kar85a} and the discussion in \cite{meyn-tweedie:book2}.
 The corresponding Banach space is denoted $\Lv \eqdef \{ g\colon\state\to\Re : \|g\|_{v} <\infty\}$, and the induced operator norm on linear operators $ K\colon\Lv\to\Lv$ is,